A Complete B.R.A.T. Diet Food List for When Norovirus Hits

 Water

-Upset tummies often result from getting a little backed up.
-And since dehydration frequently causes constipation, sipping unsweetened beverages like tea, sparkling H2O and the occasional diet soda can keep everything moving along.
+Dehydration frequently causes constipation, so sipping unsweetened beverages like tea, as well as flat or sparkling water can keep everything moving along.
 Most people need a minimum of eight cups per day.
+“Staying hydrated aids digestion and helps with gas and constipation,” says Bauer.

 what to eat with an upset stomach